On the structure of affine flat group schemes over discrete valuation rings, II: Abstract

 \section{Abstract}

 In the first part of this work \cite{DHdS15}, we studied affine group schemes over a discrete valuation ring by means of Neron blowups.
 We also showed how to apply these findings to throw light on the group schemes coming from Tannakian categories of $\cd$-modules.
-In the preset work we follow up on this theme.
+In the present work we follow up this theme.
 We show that a certain class of affine group schemes of ``infinite type'', Neron blowups of formal subgroups, are quite typical.
 We also explain how these group schemes appear naturally in Tannakian categories of $\cd$-modules.
-To conclude we isolate a Tannakian property of affine group schemes which allows one to verify if its coordinate ring is projective over the base ring.
+To conclude we isolate a Tannakian property of affine group schemes, named prudence, which allows one to verify if the underlying ring of functions is a free module over the base ring.
+This is then successfully applied to obtain a general result on the structure of differential Galois groups over complete discrete valuation rings.